-With a selfie station, free swag and one-on-one conversations, Penn State Erie, The Behrend College, introduced the Stand for State campaign at launch events on Jan.
+With a selfie station, free swag and one-on-one conversations, Penn State Erie, The Behrend College, recently introduced the Stand for State campaign at launch events on Jan.
 27. The initiative, launched University-wide the week of Jan.
 25, uses a bystander intervention curriculum developed by Green Dot, a national violence prevention program.

 Green Dot is built on the premise that in order to measurably reduce harm in a community, a cultural shift is necessary.
 As people engage in new behaviors to reduce violence and harm (which are labeled as red dots), the new prevention behaviors are called green dots.
 The key tactics for intervening and removing someone from harm’s way are Green Dot’s Three D’s: direct, delegate and distract.

 Launch events at Bruno’s Café and Dobbins Dining Hall reflected a green theme.

 “More than 300 students, faculty and staff put on their green and learned about the program by stopping by a table during lunch and dinner,” said Kelly Shrout, associate director of Student Affairs.

 Students, faculty and staff also had the opportunity to have a photo taken with the Behrend Lion.
 Participants earned promotional items by posting their photos to social media with the hashtags #StandforState and #Behrend to raise awareness about the program.